AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
-Triggering it again refreshes the duration. | 15
+Valkyrie deals 15% bonus Total DMG.
+This effect is negated for 5s after taking DMG.
+Triggering it again resets the duration. | 10
-After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+When spending at least 100/125 SP at once, all enemies take 10%/20% more Total DMG for 15s (cannot stack).
+Triggering it again resets the duration. | 15

 !!! note
-    Effective for 6.2 2nd Half.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: